 Most adults don’t get round to writing a will in the first place — never mind thinking about what could/should happen to their beloved cat or dog.
-However, making plans so someone can look after pet after you’ve gone is worth doing — but what are the options?
+However, making plans so someone can look after your pet after you die is worth doing — but what are the options?

+If you don’t have any plans in place, it will be down to your family and/or friends to decide what happens.
 If you know someone who would give your pet a good home, it’s definitely worth asking them if they’d take them on after you die.
-Things to think about include:
+But before you do this:

-SAVVY TIP: You can’t write anything in your will insisting that the person you leave your pet to looks after them, says Nicola Plant, a solicitor.
+SAVVY TIP: You can’t write anything in your will insisting that the person you leave your pet to looks after them, says Nicola Plant, a solicitor with Thomson, Snell and Passmore.
 “That’s why it’s so important to have a conversation before you write your will.”

-– Think about the wording.
+- Think about the wording in your will.
 Don’t simply specify that you want to leave your pet, Gnasher – or whatever – to your friend/relative, make sure you include wording so that any pet you own at the time will be taken care of.

-– Organise a back up plan.
-Contact a second person in case your first choice falls ill (or worse).
-If your pet is very exotic/time consuming it may be harder to come up with a stand in, but it’s worth doing.
+- Organise a back up plan.
+Contact a second person or think about naming a charity, in case your first choice falls ill, isn’t able to look after your pet at the time or has themselves passed away.
+If your pet is very exotic or time consuming to look after it may be harder to come up with a stand in, but it’s worth doing.

 SAVVY TIP: You can leave a pet to someone else in a letter of wishes, but you can’t leave money to them this way.
 If your will has already been drawn up, you have to add a codicil (which amends an existing will) setting out who should inherit the money, what it’s for and how much.
 Nicola Plant from Pemberton Greenish says that you can leave money ‘with the request and wish’ that it’s used to look after your pet.